yarnoiser/cooperative/README.md

 ### \[procedure] (yield! [val])
 Exits the current coroutine returning control to the calling procedure.
 Returns the optional value *val*, which defaults to (void).
-An error is signaled if *yield!* is called outside of a coroutine procedure.
+An error is singled if *yield!* is called outside of a coroutine procedure.

 #### Example
 See *make-coroutine*